 Describe how the result(s) are calculated.
-This clause includes:

-- all information about the units in which the result and other quantities are to be expressed; - the required number of significant figures - the equation used for the calculation together with the meanings of the algebraic symbols used in the equation - the number of significant figures or significant figures to which the result is to be given.
+Include information about the units in which the result and other quantities are to be expressed; the equation used for the calculation; the meanings of the algebraic symbols used in the equation; the numbe r of decimal places or significant figures to which the result is to be given.